pearl-natalia/SPAVE/README.md

 ## Features

-- **Tip Calculator:** Calculates tips based on dining expenses, with the ability to add custom tip % and split bills with friends.
+- **Tip Calculator:** Calculates tips based on dining expenses, with the ability to add a custom tip and split the bill.

 - **Unit Price Converter:** Compares product prices by converting different units to get the best value for your money.